calwoodford/anki_decks/js/js.md

 What does Hoisting mean in JavaScript?

 <details><summary><b>Answer</b></summary>
-The Default behaviour of javascript to send all variables and function declarations are moved to the top.
-They will always be top of the scope, either local or global.
+The Default behaviour of javascript to send all variables and function declarations to the top is called Hoisting.
+They will always be on top of the scope, either local or global.

 </details>
 <br><br>